-Our mission is to educate ourselves regarding issues of social injustice, to share our growing understanding of these issues, and to develop an initial plan for collaborative, active engagement to address these issues as we build the EASJ Team.
+Our mission is to educate ourselves, share our growing understanding of these issues, and encourage collaborative, active engagement to address these issues as we build the EASJ Team.

 Some of the questions that we ask:

 - How can we deepen and expand our understanding of issues of social justice and become allies to people who have been marginalized by our society?

 - How do these underlying social justice issues -- oppression, inequality, racism, white privilege – affect all of us?

 - How do we explore the intersection of social, economic and environmental justice, which are each rooted in separation - the disconnection of individuals from each other, from our nurturing planet Earth, and from a source of spiritual guidance?